iLxgh/Innovatube/README.md

 The easiest way to run the application is using Docker Compose.

 1. Ensure you have **Docker** and **Docker Compose** installed.
-2. Set up your `.env` variables in `docker-compose.yml` or create a root `.env` file if preferred (the compose file currently uses inline defaults for dev).
+2. Create a `.env` file in the root directory (Project root) containing the necessary environment variables.
+This file will be used by Docker Compose.
 3. Run the following command:

 ```bash